 How is the course delivered?

-The course will be delivered using GoTo training and the tutorials will be highly interactive.
+The course will be delivered using Microsoft Teams and the tutorials will be highly interactive.
 Online learning like this is as effective as face-to-face teaching for building foundational skills but allows greater access and flexibility.
-GoTo allows lots of opportunities for you to raise a hand to join discussions, add questions in the chat box and give feedback.
+Microsoft Teams allows lots of opportunities for you to raise a hand to join discussions, add questions in the chat box and give feedback.

 What if I miss a session?